argoyal/wbck/README.md

 it is a nightmare.

 This is a simple application for easy backup and restoration of project workspaces.
-There is not much you can do with the app right now but yet it is powerful enough to save your workspaces.
+There is not much you can do with the app right now but yet it is powerful enough to achieve some of the most trivial actions.
 The structure of a sample workspace I prefer can be found in the structure directory.
 The current cloud where the backup goes is AWS.
 Hope to see collaborators to add more sources - Gdrive, Azure etc.